Contact

 Director of Admission

-Lindsey grew up primarily in Austin, Texas before attending Tulane University.
-She began her career in marketing and communications at a retail and consumer goods consulting firm in San Francisco and a law firm in New Orleans before entering the world of college admissions.
-Before joining Reed College, she worked in undergraduate admissions at Tulane University and Brandeis University.
-She is especially passionate about working with her admissions team to build a class full of young scholars who are curious, kind, and excited to thoughtfully engage with their campus community.
+Lindsey grew up primarily in Austin, Texas, before attending Tulane University.
+She began her career in marketing and communications at a retail and consumer goods consulting firm in San Francisco and a law firm in New Orleans before entering the world of college admission.
+Before joining Reed College, she worked in undergraduate admission at Tulane University and Brandeis University.
+She is especially passionate about working with her team at Reed to build a class full of young scholars who are curious, kind, and excited to thoughtfully engage with their campus community.
 Outside of work, Lindsey is an avid reader and enjoys all things food-related: reading about food and foodways, cooking, exploring new restaurants and cuisines, and even growing her own food.

 Duncan King ’20